codebeltnet/savvyio/.nuget/Savvyio.Messaging/README.md

-# Savvyio.Extensions.Dispatchers
+# Savvyio.Messaging

-Extend the Savvy I/O core assemblies with Mediator support to provide a uniform way of working with DDD, CQRS and Event driven architecture.
+Provides the fundamental classes to work with Messaging in a distributed architecture.

 ## About